Expand description

 });§Caveat about tokio::spawn

-Use tokio::spawn only for background work that does not interact with
+You may tokio::spawn for background work that does not interact with

 Freya’s spawn() instead.